cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cloudmesh.md

-# Draft: Enhanced Cloudmesh :o2:
+# Enhanced Cloudmesh

-In this chapter we will be using some advanced Python features to enhance Cloudmesh.
+In this chapter, we will be using some advanced Python features to enhance Cloudmesh.
 Cloudmesh is supposed to easily manage multiple clouds.
-We will be explicitly using python 3 and do not worry about backwards compatibility.
-It is a reimplementation of earlier versions of cloudmesh, including cloudmesh client.
+We will be explicitly using python 3 and do not worry about backward compatibility.
+It is a reimplementation of earlier versions of cloudmesh.

-We will be developing it as community so that new features can be integrated and loaded on demand while adding an extensible package management system based on pythons shared namespace.
+We will be developing it as a community so that new features can be integrated and loaded on demand while adding an extensible package management system based on Python shared namespace.
 To do so we will rely on `cmd5` that includes a generate command to add new packages on demand.
 We will not use all features of cmd5.